 - It is expected that your attendance will be 100% if you are absent you MUST inform your tutor (beforehand if possible).
 If you do miss a lesson for medical or academic reasons it is YOUR responsibility to catch up on the work that you have missed. - You are expected to spend FIVE hours a week per subject on personal study.
-This time may be directed by homework set by the tutor; otherwise you will be expected to use this time to read around your subject, supplement your notes and ensure that your notes are well organised and complete - You are expected to manage and organise your work effectively, and to be responsible for keeping your notes, files and assessment pack up to date. - Solution of the second second
+This time may be directed by homework set by the tutor; otherwise you will be expected to use this time to read around your subject, supplement your notes and ensure that your notes are well organised and complete - You will be set an assessment every WEEK.
+If you have been unable to complete the work, you will be expected to inform your tutor prior to the lesson that the work is due in and/or find a time to catch-up. - You are expected to manage and organise your work effectively, and to be responsible for keeping your notes, files and assessment pack up to date. - Solution of the second second